In JavaScript, errors are only detected during runtime. Therefore, it is impossible to get compile-time errors when building JavaScript applications.

 .then(result => console.log(result))

 We created and returned a new promise object in our function: throwExceptions.
 Our new promise tests for the input and rejects it if it is invalid.
+The operation will be processed, and the result will be displayed if the input is valid.

-How to Handle Exceptions with Honeybadger
+How to handle exceptions with Honeybadger

-I’ll work you through the steps you need to get started with Honeybadger and how to monitor errors in your application with Honeybadger.
+Let's walk through the steps you need to get started with Honeybadger and how to monitor errors in your application with Honeybadger.

 In this application, we will try to access a function that does not exist.
 This will raise an error.
 We will then use Honeybadger to monitor and get more detailed information about this error.